 |Example of an Accessible Home built by Kingsway Forest|

 Quite possibly the most important thing we can do that will help make our lives a lot easier is to do our best to find some place to live that is fully accessible.
 Over the last few years it has been my dream to somehow be able to afford to live in or build myself a home that was set up to handle all of my specific needs.
 After all just like anyone else I would love to be fully involved in the day to day running of my household.
 As it stands now I seem to be asking my wife for help with almost everything.
 So not only does being able to live in a fully accessible home help to make our lives easier but the lives of our spouses as well.
 One of the reasons I long to own a fully accessible home is so I can live my life without always having to ask for assistance.
 Like most people I enjoy my independence and want to be able to take care of myself and be able to help out when needed.
 Sure there are still many things I can do but at times it can be frustrating always having to ask for help.
-That’s why I long to one day find a place to live which is fully accessible since I know it will go a long way in making my life that much better.
-Now I know not everybody including me can afford to purchase or live in an accessible home but I write this post with the aim of making people more aware of the issues some of us face in and around our homes.
-Over the last few years I have learned a thing or two about accessibility around the home and that’s why I would like to share with you a few tips on what makes perfect fully accessible home.
+That’s why I long to one day find a place to live which is set up to handle my specific needs.
+Over the last few years I have been lucky enough to learn a thing or two about accessibility around the home and that’s why I would like to share with you a few tips on what it might take to create the perfect fully accessible home.

 When it comes to purchasing or renting an apartment or home finding the right place can be a difficult task, one suggestion I have is to look for a place that is either already fully accessible or can be made accessible in the future.
 Finding the perfect home can result in making your life less stressful which in the end will benefit not only you but your spouse as well.
 Now the first room that is very important to those of us living with Becker Muscular Dystrophy or pretty much any disability is the bathroom.
 This one room can become a major source of frustration for many of us - from my own experience I know how difficult it can be just stepping in and out of a tub.